Buying real estate in Thailand (as a foreigner)

 Thailand land titles and deeds

 The most important part of a real estate investment or buying a house in Thailand is the ownership title deed .
 Does the land have a suitable and legally issued land title deed.
 The land title deed is the official document administrated by the Land Department which states and proves a person's legal right to own or possess a piece of land, its survey status, as well as rights, obligations, or mortgages on the property as well as the right to dispose or encumber the land.
-The highest land title deed offering full private ownership in Thailand is the 'chanote', a freehold land title, also referred to a nor sor 4 (jor).
+The highest land title deed offering full private ownership in Thailand is the 'chanote ', a freehold land title, also referred to a nor sor 4 (jor).

-Transfer fees
+Transfer fees and taxes

 In a sale and purchase agreement of a new condominium unit or a land and house in an official government licensed housing development the law specifies that the developer may ONLY pass on up to half of the transfer fee to the buyer, all other tax and fees are by law the responsibility of the developer.
 In other situations (private sale, or private apartment or housing development) the parties are free to divide the transfer fees and taxes and it could vary from purchaser pays all to seller pays all depending on the agreement between the parties.
 The following conveyancing taxes and transfer fees are involved with transfer of real estate in Thailand: